mjanowiecki/archivesspace-data-collection/README.md

 This script pulls unpublished entities (where Publish = False) from ArchivesSpace and lists them in a CSV file.

-Using the argparse module, the user enters in the terminal either "people," "corporate_entites," or "families" to search for unpublished entities under those categories.The CSV also prints several properties of the unpublished agent, which can be adjusted in the script based on information needs.
+Using the argparse module, the user enters in the terminal either "people," "corporate_entities," or "families" to search for unpublished entities under those categories.The CSV also prints several properties of the unpublished agent, which can be adjusted in the script based on information needs.

 |uri                 |publish |name                  |create_time          |rules |created_by |
 |--------------------|--------|----------------------|---------------------|------|-----------|